imahaya/fleamarket_sample_76e/README.md

 ### Association
 - has_many :items
 - has_many :cards
-- belongs_to :seller
+- has_many :sellers
-- belongs_to :buyer
+- has_many :buyers
 - belongs_to :address

 ## addressesテーブル